Create your first Midnight contract

 - Compile the contract into zero-knowledge circuits

-- Deploy your contract to the Preprod test network
+- Deploy your contract to a local test network

 - Write a Hello World message to the blockchain